Cognitive training shows potential to strengthen early recovery from MUD

 Since MUD accounts for 40% of residential rehabilitation treatment episodes in Australia, and fewer than one in four people remain abstinent for a year after treatment, ApBM could become a vital add-on support tool to help reduce the relapse rates among this group.

-“The first three months after leaving residential treatment are a particularly vulnerable time because people are still stabilising physically, cognitively and psychologically when they return to environments where substance cues are present.
-Interventions such as ours that can delay or prevent relapse during this critical window may help strengthen longer‑term recovery,” Professor Manning says.
+“The first three months after leaving residential treatment are a particularly vulnerable time, as people return to environments where substance cues are present, whilst they are still stabilising physically, cognitively and psychologically.
+Interventions such as ours that can delay or prevent relapse during this critical window may help strengthen longer‑term recovery,” Prof Manning says.

 Cause for caution

-Despite encouraging results, the study identified feasibility and safety concerns: 38% of participants did not complete all four sessions; many reported increased cravings after ApBM; and 9% withdrew because they found the training “triggering” or distressing.
+Despite encouraging results, the study identified feasibility and safety concerns: 38% of participants did not complete all four sessions; many reported increased cravings after ApBM; and 9% withdrew because they found the training stimuli (such as images of methamphetamine and drug use paraphernalia) “triggering” or distressing.

 “Methamphetamine’s strong impact on the brain’s dopamine system may make people who use it more sensitive to drug‑related cues, increasing the likelihood of triggering responses during ApBM,” Professor Manning explains.